 Applying skin care products that are derived from these foods is a smart and natural way to make your skin appear both healthy and beautiful… to make your face feel and look as vibrant, radiant and flawless as your healthy body does.

-My USDA-Certified Organic Skin Care line uses organic ingredients straight from nature's storehouse to promote both your natural beauty and a healthy appearance.
-After all, why strive to make large health improvements in your life, only to compromise them when you cleanse and moisturize your skin?
+My USDA Certified Organic Skin Care line uses organic ingredients straight from nature's storehouse to promote both your natural beauty and a youthful-looking appearance.
+After all, why strive to make large health improvements in your life, only to compromise them when you cleanse your skin?

-Top quality ingredients from around the world – like acai juice, green tea, sea buckthorn oil, cupuacu butter and more…
+Top-quality ingredients from around the world – like acai juice, watercress and cucumber extracts, green tea, sea buckthorn oil and more.

-First, let me introduce my USDA-Certified Organic Skin Care line-up – just six quick daily steps for your more beautiful appearance and healthy living…
+First, let me introduce my Organic Skin Care line upand these quick daily steps for a youthful-looking complexion.

 - Daily Step 1.
-USDA-Certified Organic Citrus Cleanser – Revitalizing – twice daily
+Organic Clarifying Facial Cleanser – Gently cleanse and refresh twice daily

-- Daily Step 3.
-USDA-Certified Organic Sea Buckthorn Serum – once daily
+- Daily Step 2.
+Organic Restorative Facial Serum – Apply once daily preferably in the evening

 - Daily Step 3.
 Organic Eye & Lines Treatment – Apply twice daily, once in the morning and once in the evening

 Why 'Organic' Ingredients?

 It's important to use only ingredients that promote your healthy appearance without doing any potential harm whenever possible.